BU-CLOUD-F20/Securing_MS_Integrity/README.md

 ## 5. Acceptance criteria

-SIMS is a simple project which evaluates the pipelines steps of a CI/CD application.
+SIMS is a simple project which evaluates the pipeline steps of a CI/CD application.

 The user should be able to: